wisnia74/openrct2-typescript-mod-template/README.md

 2. Otherwise:
 	* `cd` into repo
 	* run `npm run build:develop` (this will place compiled `./src/<modName>.ts` inside `<openrct2PluginFolderPath>/<modName>/` directory)
-3. make sure you've enabled OpenRCT2 hot reload feature - read more about how to enable it [here](https://github.com/wisnia74/openrct2-typescript-mod-template/blob/master/demo.gif)
+3. Make sure you've enabled OpenRCT2 hot reload feature - read more about how to enable it [here](https://github.com/wisnia74/openrct2-typescript-mod-template/blob/master/demo.gif)
-4. open `./src/<modName>.ts` in your code editor
+4. Open `./src/<modName>.ts` in your code editor
-5.  run `npm start`
+5. Run `npm start`
-6.  start OpenRCT2 with console and load save/start new game
+6. Start OpenRCT2 with console and load save/start new game
-7.  each time you save the file the server will compile `./src/<modName>.ts` and place it inside `<openrct2PluginFolderPath>/<modName>/` directory
+7. Each time you save the file the server will compile `./src/<modName>.ts` and place it inside `<openrct2PluginFolderPath>/<modName>/` directory
 8. OpenRCT2 will notice file changes and it will reload the mods

 ### How it works
 After the `node init.js` script finishes, you are left with a fully functioning npm package, Nodemon, ESLint and TypeScript configured, and also working npm scripts.
 All changes made by the script got pushed to your repository if you've set `pushToGithub` to `true` before running it.